Skip to Main Content

 Egan Library selects a small subset of Federal documents to receive, based on their subjects and relevance to the general public and especially to UAS curriculum.
 Many depository libraries have a special section for government documents, organized by the Superintendent of Documents Classification System; Egan Library instead has a history of integrating our Federal documents into the circulating collection, reference collection, and bound periodicals, and items are located via their Library of Congress call number.
 Therefore when browsing Egan Library, government information will be found alongside other sources.

 The Alaska Library Catalog includes a number of other FDLP libraries, as well as records for online resources and reports.
 Government publishing is transitioning to an almost entirely electronic format, and the majority of resources moving forward will be online resources, as well as work happening in digitizing older documents.
-All of these online resources, across the several FDLP collections, can be found in the Alaska Library Catalog.
+All of these online resources, across the several FDLP collections, can be found in the Alaska Library Catalog and by searching OneSearch.

 If you have a question about finding or accessing Federal government information, try the resources here, reach out to the Egan Library, or for detailed requests, reach out to David Cox, UAS Depository Coordinator.